ne3xtg3n/Mythos-X-Godshift-Github-Anima-Chrishotpher-Perry-2025/README.md

 “Not while I stand, old friend.
 For every world you threaten, is a world to.manh my bond demands you to stop your not thinking straight!”

 *The battle ignites fully: allied gods from other universes join briefly, but Lorcan's unbreakable might overwhelms, pushing heavens toward final collapse.*

 <img width="896" height="1280" alt="1000017771" src="https://github.com/user-attachments/assets/84974d0e-52d9-47c0-a574-e43d06f700b9" />

 **Story**

-swash bang A brittle silence followed the rupture.
+Swash Bang Bang Bang BANGGGGGG!!!
+A brittle silence followed the rupture.
 Cassian, battered but resolute, moved with the speed of pure light.
 Lorcan, the heavy shadow, met him again.

 **Larcon-Oblivion energy- "Still clinging to the laws, Cassian?"
 Lorcan's voice was a low rumble, filled with contempt for the rules that kept their true potential caged.
 The Archons had always feared the unlimited.
+THIS WILL BE YOUR END

 **CUT TO:**